-It was possible to recruit and retain women with BMIs≥25kg/m2 to this feasibility RCT, although approaches to recruit women with EGWG were not successful.
+It was possible to recruit and retain women with BMIs≥25kg/m2 to this feasibility RCT, although approaches to recruit women with excessive gestational weight gain were not successful.
 Intervention women had greater weight loss at 12 months, with evidence of a ‘dose effect’ in terms of number of sessions attended, with minimal impacts on other lifestyle behaviours.
 It was feasible to combine women’s self-report and maternity record data to evaluate within-trial economic impacts.

-We aimed to recruit 190 women over six months, and recruited 193 women over eight months, the additional time reflecting protocol revisions to identify and recruit women with EGWG.
-A high number of potentially eligible women did not respond to contacts, but high follow up rates of women who were recruited were reassuring.
+We aimed to recruit 190 women over six months, and recruited 193 women over eight months, the additional time reflecting protocol revisions to identify and recruit women with excessive gestational weight gain.
+A high number of potentially eligible women did not respond to contacts, which could reflect a number of issues, including that women had too many other commitments during pregnancy, or did not want to consider postnatal weight management support, but high follow up rates of women who were recruited were reassuring.

-Findings confirmed a primary endpoint of 12 months.
-The apparent benefit in weight difference at 12 months among intervention women was not apparent at six months, probably as some women had not yet received the full intervention, but could reflect the need for women to have longer access to fully adapt to the weight management programme.
+Our findings provide some support for using measurements at 12 months, rather than six months, which our PPI group agreed with. .
+The difference in weight was slightly greater at 12 months than at six months among intervention women.
+If real, this may be because some women had not yet received the full intervention at six months, but could reflect the need for women to have longer access to fully adapt to the weight management programme.
 This would support findings of a general population trial where individuals allocated to a 52 week open group weight management programme had greater weight loss over a two year period than those randomised to a 12 week programme or received brief advice and self-help materials.37

 Secondary outcomes showed minimal differences.
 Those which were found (e.g., higher EPDS scores at six months among intervention women) are important to consider further in future research given evidence of physical and psychological co-morbidity in this population38.
 Few intervention women recalled the lifestyle information leaflet offered at recruitment, but for women in late pregnancy/early postnatal period it was unlikely that healthy lifestyle advice was an immediate priority.
 For a definitive trial, providing additional information alongside weight management support, would have to be considered, including optimal format of dissemination.